tmfg/digitraffic/_developments/meri-uusi-satamakayntien-rajapinta-en.md

 issue-number:
 traffictypes:
     - Marine traffic
-status: planned
+status: in progress
 date: 2024-11-22
 ---

-The data model and API for port calls will undergo changes during 2025.
+The data model and API for port calls will undergo changes during 2026.